ChristieLab/kellets_whelk_rnaseq/README.md

 # kellets_whelk_rnaseq

 ## Project description
 This is a project analyzing population structure and genetic adaptation of Kellet's whelks (Kelletia kelletii)  --- a range expanding marine species with high gene flow potential.
-We performed a series of crosses on Kellet's whelks collected from its historical and recently colonized range, and conducted RNA-Seq on offspring that we reared in a common garden environment.
-We conducted differential expression analysis on 54 samples with historical-range and expanded-range ancestry.
+We performed a series of crosses on Kellet's whelks collected from its historical and recently colonized range, and conducted RNA-Seq on 70 offspring that we reared in a common garden environment.
 We also used transcriptome derived SNPs to examine population structure and genetic adaptation.

 Corresponding article [place holder for citation]